 Since its inception, the company has won 135 Academy Awards, of which 26 were awarded to Walt Disney himself.
 Disney's films have often been included in numerous "greatest films of all time" lists and play a critical role in the evolution of the theme park industry.
 The company has been publicly traded since 1940 on the New York Stock Exchange and has been part of the Dow Jones Industrial Average since 1991.
 As of August 2020, approximately two-thirds of its stock was owned by large financial institutions.
 The company proudly celebrated its 100th anniversary on October 16, 2023.

-The company's current financial score is 8.29, which is higher than the Cyclical Consumer Services industry's average of 7.31.
-Its financial status is stable, and its operating efficiency is average.
-Its latest quarterly revenue reached 23.62B, representing a year-over-year increase of 6.96%, while its net profit experienced a year-over-year increase of 16475.00%.
+The current financial score of Walt Disney Co is 7.91, ranking 17 out of 76 in the Media & Publishing industry.
+Its financial status is robust, and its operating efficiency is average.
+Its latest quarterly revenue reached 22.46B, representing a year-over-year decrease of 0.49%, while its net profit experienced a year-over-year decrease of 185.43%.

 Data disclaimer: Analyst ratings and target prices are provided by LSEG for informational purposes only and do not constitute investment advice.

-The company’s current price momentum score is 8.92, which is higher than the Cyclical Consumer Services industry's average of 7.78.
-Sideways: Currently, the stock price is trading between the resistance level at 121.49 and the support level at 113.12, making it suitable for range-bound swing trading.
+The current price momentum score of Walt Disney Co is 8.65, ranking 14 out of 76 in the Media & Publishing industry.
+Currently, the stock price is trading between the resistance level at 116.55 and the support level at 109.32, making it suitable for range-bound swing trading.

 The Indicators feature provides value and direction analysis for various instruments under a selection of technical indicators, together with a technical summary.